Lexx: Season 4

 The Lexx travels to Earth looking for food.
 790 informs the crew that it is located in the very centre of the Dark Zone and assumes that it must be a very dangerous place.
 The crew again meet people they knew from the Light and Dark Zones and from Fire and Water.
-Only Prince and Priest are able to remember their previous lives.
+Only Prince and Priest can remember their previous lives.

 On Earth, the reincarnated souls cause chaos across the planet.
-Prince becomes the head of the ATF, Priest becomes the President and a puppet ruler for Prince, Giggerotta becomes a Florida real estate agent and is elected pope, and the Wozzard becomes Dr. Ernst Longbore, a paraplegic rocket scientist.
-The crew attempts to settle in and make Earth their home, but keep getting caught up in fights and other deadly situations with the locals.
+Priest is elected President of the United States and acts as a puppet ruler for Prince, who is now the head of the Bureau of Alcohol, Tobacco, and Firearms.
+Giggerotta becomes a Florida real estate agent and is elected pope, and the Wozzard becomes Dr. Ernst Longbore, a paraplegic rocket scientist.
+The crew attempts to settle in and make Earth their home, but keep getting caught up in absurd situations with the locals and in Prince's continuous attempts to take control of the Lexx.
 Although the crew keeps swearing not to return to the planet, they constantly find themselves back on Earth for one reason or another.

 Kai's soul is trapped in limbo because he is undead, and he decides to regain his mortality.
 He makes a wager with Prince in a game of chess and wins, but Prince does not immediately fulfill his promise.

 In the series finale, Earth is threatened by plants resembling Lyekka.
 The crew discovers that the fake Lyekka have destroyed other planets on their way through the Dark Zone and flooded the Earth with alien probes to sample the taste of its lifeforms.
 Furthermore, Dr. Longbore has created a rocket to escape Earth and, out of spite, leaves behind a particle accelerator to determine the mass of the Higgs boson particle, which will shrink the Earth to the size of a pea in the process.
 As Lyekka's asteroid attacks Earth, the crew flees with the particle accelerator to destroy the asteroid.
 As they leave Earth, Prince appears to Kai and fulfills his promise to him, restoring Kai's mortality.
 790, now completely insane and still madly in love with Kai, takes advantage of the Lexx's senility and has it destroy Earth to kill any potential "competitors" for Kai.
 With Earth destroyed, the Lexx dying, and no other habitable planets nearby, the crew decide to sacrifice themselves to destroy Lyekka's asteroid.
 They travel inside the asteroid, but Kai becomes separated from the others as he is trapped inside with the particle accelerator.
 In a final sacrifice, Kai crashes into the centre of the asteroid as the accelerator calculates the particle's mass, destroying the asteroid.
 The Lexx's senility becomes terminal as it disintegrates.
 Xev and Stanley discover that the Lexx had created another ship within it before it died, "Little Lexx".
 Little Lexx gives Stanley its key as they search for a new home.